iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 - Docker
 - VM
 ---

-# One Click Private Tangle Tutorial
+# Deploy your own Tangle "in one click" Tutorial

-In this tutorial, you will learn how to use a set of Docker-based tools and pre-configured setups to deploy a ([hornet-based](https://github.com/gohornet/hornet)) Chrysalis (child or private) Tangle in **"one click"** to cloud environments or platforms.
+In this tutorial, you will learn how to use a set of Docker-based tools and pre-configured setups to deploy your own ([hornet-based](https://github.com/gohornet/hornet)) Chrysalis Tangle in **"one click"** to cloud environments or platforms.

 ## Background

-IOTA [mainnet](../mainnet.md) and [devnet](../devnet.md) are public IOTA Networks where you can develop "permissionless" applications based on the Tangle.
-However, there can be situations where you would like to run your own local IOTA Tangle (Private Tangle).
-Such (child) Tangle might be anchored to the IOTA mainnet, thanks to the Data Sharding capabilities currently under development.
+IOTA [mainnet](../mainnet.md) and [devnet](../devnet.md) are public IOTA Networks where you can develop your own applications.
+Due to scalability or data locality reasons, sometimes it is also needed to run your own *local* IOTA Tangle (aka Private Tangle).
+Such (child) Tangle might also be *anchored* to the IOTA mainnet, as a Data Shard (feature currently under development).
 To automate and simplify the deployment of a Chrysalis Tangle, some tools publicly available in the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository have been developed.
 Additionally, the IOTA Foundation has integrated them for use in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) and, in the future, on other Cloud marketplaces.

 ## MVP Deployment Architecture